 Step 5 – Contract Negotiations

-Rank the Service Providers in order of preference.
-Prioritize negotiations with the first outsourcing vendor and initiate contract negotiations.
-You should submit the following contracts to the outsourcing vendor:
+Rank the Service BPO Providers in order of preference.
+Prioritise negotiations with the right outsourcing BPO vendors and initiate contract negotiations.
+You should submit the following contracts to the BPO partner:

-It is possible that the outsourcing services provider may want to use their own set of contracts.
-But it would be best to stay with a single contract and it should be the client’s.
+The outsourcing service provider may want to use their own set of contracts.
+But it would be best to stay with a single contract, and it should be the clients.
 Contracts are subject to negotiation.
-The provisions in the outsourcer’s contracts could be discussed, negotiated and considered for inclusion in the original agreement.
+The provisions in the outsourcer’s contracts could be discussed, negotiated, and considered for inclusion in the original agreement.

-Make sure your SLA defines the conditions for pre-termination of services and outlines the penalties for any breach on its provisions.
-This acts as your Exit Strategy should the outsourcing agreement fail to deliver results as expected.
+Make sure your SLA defines the conditions for pre-termination of services and outlines the penalties for any breach of its provisions.
+This acts as your Exit Strategy should the outsourcing agreement fail to deliver results as expected from your prospective clients.

-Selecting an outsourcing services provider is a process in itself.
-But it is a process which you must undertake with purpose and strategy in order to find the best fit outsourcing vendor to best suit your business model and give you a competitive advantage in the BPO market.
+Selecting an outsourcing service provider is a process in itself.
+But it is a process that you must undertake with purpose and strategy to find the best-fit outsourcing vendor to best suit your business model and give you a competitive advantage in the BPO market.

-Keep in mind that the greatest value of outsourcing does not lie in pricing alone.
 Do not select based on pricing alone but on the overall value proposition presented by the outsourcing vendor.
-Outsourcing services is an effective solution in times of uncertainty.
-It will not just help you survive during volatile periods but even thrive.
+Outsourcing is an effective solution in times of uncertainty.
+It will not just help you survive and save money during volatile periods but even thrive.